AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ```

 /etc/fstab is an important configuration file in Linux systems.
-It contains detailed information about file systems and storage devices mounted to the system on startup.
+It contains detailed information about the file systems and storage devices that are automatically mounted on system startup.

-If you do not want to mount a partition when you start an instance, you must delete the corresponding statement from the /etc/fstab file.
-For example, after the following statement is deleted from the /etc/fstab file, xvdb1 is not loaded on startup.
+If you do not want a partition to be automatically mounted on instance startup, you must delete the corresponding statement from the /etc/fstab file.
+For example, after the following statement is deleted from the /etc/fstab file, xvdb1 is not loaded on system startup:

 ```
 /dev/xvdb1 /leejd ext4 defaults 0 0